 Museums not only need to listen – we also need to amplify the unheard.

 We strive to use our institutional voice not only for education, but also for activism.
-We have been outspoken in our support for #MeToo, Black Lives Matter, fighting climate change, and securing museum workers rights here in the UK, particularly in the wake of the post-COVID-19 economic downturn.
+Via our social media content, we have been outspoken in our support for #MeToo, Black Lives Matter, fighting climate change, and securing museum workers rights here in the UK, particularly in the wake of the post-COVID-19 economic downturn.
 We also know we have a lot of work to do in these and other areas, and we are eager to learn from our visitors and social media audiences.

 Although we are a tiny museum funded only by donations, admission fees, and gift shop sales, we are dedicated to supporting three important organisations whose causes we believe in, and whose efforts to allow the unheard to be heard we believe to be worthwhile.